 The next stage requires you to upload your pictures to your Instagram account as you usually would.

-Tip: Using professional photos using your products that are available in your catalog will increase sales.
+Top Tip: Using professional photos for the products that are available in your catalogue will increase sales.

 Just before you post your picture, you’ll notice the posting options and you will now have the access to a new feature.

-You just have to tag your products the same way you would tag a person (using the @ before typing in your products)
+You just have to tag your products the same way you would tag a person (using the @ before typing in your product).

-When you tag your products, in addition, you need to tag your location.
+When you tag your products, you need to tag your location too.

-An actual location is not necessarily needed but a location related to your post you are selling is needed or your target audience.
+This doesn't mean providing your actual location but a location related to the post, what you are selling, or your target audience.